Gloridust/Gloridust/README.md

 # Hi there 👋I'm Gloridust

-- 🔭 I’m working on study at a senior,in Chengdu,Sichuan,China
+- 🔭 I’m working on study at a University,in Sichuan,China
 - 🌱 I’m learning Web-development and git
 - 👯 I’m looking to collaborate on A preliminary study of front-end development
-- 📫 How to reach me: Gloridust@gmail.com;Also my Telegram：@Gloridust;My blog is ok ：[辉晨雨幕](https://gloridust.xyz)
+- 📫 How to reach me: Gloridust@gmail.com;Also my blog is ok ：[辉晨雨幕](https://gloridust.xyz)

 <p align="center">